Neural Representations for Modeling Variation in Speech: Results

-Figure~\ref{fig:fourplots} visualizes a comparison between a single normal pronunciation of ``living'' and four other pronunciations.
+For illustration, Figure~\ref{fig:fourplots} visualizes a comparison between a single normal pronunciation of ``living'' and four other pronunciations.
 Specifically, Figure~\ref{fig:vistool-normal} shows a comparison with another normal pronunciation.
 Figure~\ref{fig:fig:vistool-recdev} shows a comparison with the same pronunciation, but using a different recording device.
 Figure~\ref{fig:fig:vistool-rising} shows a comparison with a rising intonation pronunciation.
-Finally, Figure~\ref{fig:vistool-lengthened} shows a comparison with a lengthened first syllable pronunciation (also exemplified by the larger circle denoting an alignment with similar samples which differ in duration).
-In line with Table~\ref{table:living}, the distance between the two normal pronunciations is smaller than when using a different recording device.
-Note that these distances are not normalized, as they simply compare two recordings.
-Both distances, however, are smaller than those with rising intonation (revealing a curvilinear pattern) and the lengthened first syllable (showing the largest difference at the beginning of the word).
+Finally, Figure~\ref{fig:vistool-lengthened} shows a comparison with a lengthened first syllable pronunciation.
+In line with Table~\ref{table:living}, the values on the $y$-axis show that the distance between the two normal pronunciations is smaller than when using a different recording device.
+Note that these distances were not normalized, as they simply compare two recordings.
+Both distances, however, are smaller than comparing against rising intonation (revealing a curvilinear pattern) and a lengthened first syllable (showing the largest difference at the beginning of the word; the lengthening is clear from the larger circle denoting an alignment with similar samples differing in duration).